Family philanthropy: Year-end giving strategies

 Here are seven more steps you can take to protect your assets from cybercriminals who may be targeting your family and/or your family office:

 1. Stick to secure Wi-Fi.
 Never check bank accounts or access financial-related websites when using public Wi-Fi in an airport lounge or other venue.
-And, always use encryption on your laptops and other devices.
+And always use encryption on your laptops and other devices.

 2. Use strong passwords.
 Change them often, and don’t share them with anyone.
 Use a combination of letters, numbers and symbols.
 When it’s available, be sure to set up 2-step authentication for online accounts.
 That way, you’ll be alerted immediately if someone is trying to access your accounts.